cmaloney/dcos-docs/_pages/administration/installing/custom-1-7/advanced-installer.md

         $6$rounds=656000$v55tdnlMGNoSEgYH$1JAznj58MR.Bft2wd05KviSUUfZe45nsYsjlEl84w34pp48A9U2GoKzlycm3g6MBmg4cQW9k7iY4tpZdkWy9t1

 2. Create a configuration file and save as `genconf/config.yaml`.
 You can use this template to get started.

-    The template specifies 5 agent nodes, 3 Mesos masters, 3 ZooKeeper instances for Exhibitor storage, static master discovery list, and Google DNS resolvers.
+    The template specifies 5 agent nodes, 3 Mesos masters, static master discovery list, and Google DNS resolvers.
 If your servers are installed with a domain name in your `/etc/resolv.conf`, add the `dns_search` parameter.
-For parameters descriptions and configuration examples, see the [documentation][2].
+For parameters descriptions and configuration examples, see the [documentation][1].
+>>>>>>> removed exhibitor_storage_backend from example config

         agent_list:
         - <agent-private-ip-1>